 - Do not rely on cruise control when roads are bad.

-- Try to stay on major, well-travelled roads.
+- Try to stay on major, well-traveled roads.
 Do not take backroads.

 - Avoid driving near rivers and creeks because rain and snow can raise water to dangerous levels and cause unexpected erosion.

 - Do not try to drive through a flooded road.
 You cannot tell how deep the water is or whether the road has washed out.

 - Be cautious when driving on overpasses or bridges, which can ice over quickly.
 (Note: During extremely windy conditions, travel may be limited on the Jamestown Bridge, Mount Hope Bridge, Pell Newport Bridge, and Sakonnet River Bridge.)